janobourian/aws/docs/aws_security/iam.md

 To do so, we will assign permissions to AWS services with IAM Roles.

+* Who can assume the role? --> Trust Relationship
+* What permissions does the role have? --> Policies

 Common Roles:
     * EC2 Instance Roles
     * Lambda Function Roles